July 26, 2000 | Volume 1, Issue 4

 Paramedic Warren Tubbs was overwhelmed by the death of the historic figure.
 "We got an anonymous call early this morning, but didn't know it was ResusciAnnie™," said a tearful Tubbs.

-attempts were
+Resuscitation attempts were unsuccessful

 "When we got there, though, I recognized her immediately, because of her unisex nylon clothing, the synthetic moulded hair, and the fact that her hard plastic carrying case was lying on the bed next to her.
 I said 'Annie, Annie, are you O.K.?', just as I was trained to do, and began compressing her springy artificial sternum."